 Using Wireless Maturity Sensors to Maintain Concrete Curing Temperatures

 SmartRock® maturity sensors present a unique alternative this traditional method.
 The sensor is wireless, robust, and fully-embedded, providing real-time data on your in-situ concrete curing temperature, maturity, and strength.
-SmartRock uses the highly-accurate maturity method in accordance with ASTM C1074: “Standard Practice for Estimating Concrete Strength by the Maturity Method.”
+SmartRock is a maturity meter that uses the highly-accurate maturity method in accordance with ASTM C1074: “Standard Practice for Estimating Concrete Strength by the Maturity Method.”
 The biggest disadvantage to this method is a higher upfront cost.
 Still, by knowing the status of your pour 24/7, your project can move along as efficiently as possible, saving you thousands of dollars.
 Avoiding inaccuracies and delays associated with concrete cylinders easily justifies the initial cost.
 Forget the hassles of traditional testing and join 7,000+ users in this new way of concrete testing with SmartRock!